kexiZeroing/kexiZeroing.github.io/src/blog/coding-with-ai.md

 >
 > You can just create a `CLAUDE.md` in your project root with this single line: `@AGENTS.md`.
 This tells Claude Code to load the full contents of your `AGENTS.md` file as part of its memory.
 > Another workaround is to create symbolic link `CLAUDE.md` that refers to `AGENTS.md` using `ln` command.
+>
+> Similarly, the `.agents/skills/` path is part of the Agent Skills open standard which is a cross-tool standard, but Claude Code uses its own `.claude/` directory structure, not `.agents/`.

 ### MCP